Katy Chevigny: Career

 Chevigny was a social worker who started out in film in Chicago and then moved to New York City to start Big Mouth Productions in 1997 with a friend from college, Julia Pimsleur.
 Pimsleur left the company in 2002.
 As of 2004 Chevigny's partner in the company was Dallas Brennan.
-As of 2022 Marilyn Ness had joined the company.
+By 2022, Marilyn Ness had joined the company.

 With Kirsten Johnson she co-directed Deadline (2004), which won a Thurgood Marshall Journalism Award.
 The film, an examination of Illinois governor George Ryan's decision to commute the death sentences of everyone awaiting execution in the state, was purchased and broadcast on Dateline NBC, a rare example of a major commercial network acquiring an independent documentary.

 Chevigny directed Election Day which premiered at the South By Southwest Film Festival in 2007 and was broadcast on POV in 2008.

 She co-directed with Ross Kauffman the feature-length documentary E-Team, which won Best Cinematography at the 2014 Sundance Film Festival and was released as a Netflix Original in October 2014.
 She produced the 2014 documentary 1971.

 She directed one of six segments of Hard Earned, which aired on Al Jazeera America in 2015 and won an Alfred I. duPont Award.

 With Kimberly Reed, Chevigny co-produced Dark Money (2018).
 PBS purchased distribution rights to the film, planning to include it in the docu-series POV.

-Other recognition
+Recognition

 Chevigny received a MacDowell Fellowship in 2008.

 Two films she co-produced have been nominated for an Emmy, in 2020 Becoming and in 2021 Dick Johnson Is Dead, which also won the Special Jury Award for Innovation in Nonfiction Storytelling at Sundance in 2020.

-Industry service

-At the International Documentary Association, she serves on the Advisory Board of the Enterprise Documentary Fund.